Applying to the PhD programme with external funding

 You can apply for admission to the programme if your PhD period of study is funded by another institution or enterprise.
+Admission to the PhD programme requires funding for the entire period.
 You must be affiliated with an active research community.
 External funding can be:

 - a doctoral research fellowship at a university college/other university,

 - other employment at an academic institution with time available for your own research

 - other source of funding

 There is no tuition fee for PhD candidates at the Faculty of Theology, but funding must cover all living expenses for stays in Norway throughout the PhD period.
 The external funding must cover the necessary running expenses for the candidate and the costs of any research trips.
 Admission with external funding means that candidates can participate in research activities on the PhD programme and will be supervised by someone at the Faculty of Theology.
 You will also have access to the Faculty’s library resources.
 You will not receive financial support from the Faculty, and you will not receive office space.

 The normal period of admission is up to 6 years, with a 3-year net organized research training period.

 There are two deadlines a year for applying for admission with external funding: